 The original old DPI Building in Oonoonba (The Village) that was promised to the ex-ADF community in November 2017 at the Queensland State Election.

-The idea for a 'referral hub' originated about 10 years ago from a collaboration of the leadership of the Ex-Service Organisations (ESOs) in Townsville.
-They were concerned that the services provided by each of their organisations was dispersed throughout Townsville, related to specific types of service and in some case specific categories of veteran; and it was difficult for members of the ADF transitioning and those already transitioned in the Ex-ADF Community to identify which ESO could help with any particular problem or circumstance.
+The idea for a 'referral hub' originated in the early 2000s from a collaboration of the leadership of several of the Ex-Service Organisations (ESOs) in Townsville.
+They were concerned that the services provided by each of their organisations were dispersed throughout Townsville, related to specific types of service and in some cases to specific veteran demographics; and it was particularly difficult for members of the ADF transitioning and those already transitioned in the ex-ADF community to identify which ESO could help with any particular problem or circumstance.

-It gained significant momentum in 2016 with the offer of a building (old tennis courts on Ingham Rd near the Showgrounds) for 'The Services Hub' by the Mayor, Cr.
+The potential solution for a single entry point to support and for camaraderie gained significant momentum in 2016 with the offer of a building (old tennis courts on Ingham Rd near the Showgrounds) for 'The Services Hub' by the Townsville Mayor, Cr.
 Jenny Hill.
-This site presented problems in that it was only useful as a small meeting place and each ESO would need to be represented or at worst they would need to have volunteers staff it.
-The ESOs then began to discuss a Services Directory that would could be available online.
+However, this site presented problems in that it was only useful as a small meeting place and each ESOs would need to be represented or at worst they would need to have volunteers staff it.
+The ESOs then began to discuss an online Services Directory that would assist in finding the the necessary services.
+It was recognised however that this did not encourage social connections which is one of the significant benefits of the ESOs and veteran associations.
+These issues confirmed the need for a staffed facility with significant meeting spaces.

-In the lead up to the Queensland election in November 2017, the Labor Party adopted an unsolicited proposal to refurbish the old Department of Primary Industries (DPI) building in Ooonoonba, Townsville.
-They made an election pledge to do just that and subsequently formed the Queensland Government.
-The Oasis Townsville is located in the State Electorate of Mundingburra (with the 2017 changes to electoral boundaries) and Coralee O'Rourke (Labor) won the seat and was subsequently appointed as the Minister for Communities, Disability Services and Seniors.
-So for two good reasons now, she and her Department are assisting the Ex-ADF Community refurbish the building and build an Ex-ADF Community Hub.
+In the lead up to the Queensland election in November 2017, the Labor Party adopted an unsolicited proposal for $5mil to refurbish the old Department of Primary Industries (DPI) building in Ooonoonba, Townsville.
+They made an election pledge to do that and subsequently formed Government.
+The Oasis Townsville is located in the State Electorate of Mundingburra (with the 2017 changes to electoral boundaries) and Coralee O'Rourke (Labor) won the seat and fortuitously was appointed Minister for Communities, Disability Services and Seniors.
+Ms O'Rourke was a very strong supporter to ensure the process remained on the right path to achieve the effect the veteran community wanted and needed.